owncloud/web/docs/getting-started.md

   - `options.feedbackLink.ariaLabel` Since the link only has an icon, you can set an e.g. screen reader accessible label.
 Defaults to `ownCloud feedback survey`.
   - `options.feedbackLink.description` Provide any description you want to see as tooltip and as accessible description.
 Defaults to `Provide your feedback: We'd like to improve the web design and would be happy to hear your feedback.
 Thank you!
 Your ownCloud team.`
 - `options.sharingRecipientsPerPage` Sets the amount of users shown as recipients in the dropdown when sharing resources.
 Default amount is 200.
+- `options.sidebar.shares.showAllOnLoad` Sets the list of (link) shares list in the sidebar to be initially expanded (default is a collapsed state, only showing the first three shares).

 ## Setting up backend and running